SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-62-analogue-controls.markdown

-                                As for the trooper movement, there is a very simple explanation for this.&nbsp; In our game world moving up actually means reducing the Y value of our sprite, as in our screen space Y increases down the screen.&nbsp; However, the control stick increases the amount of Y movement as you push up, Up = more Y.&nbsp;&nbsp; So in matter of fact pushing up increases the amount of Y movement and hence our trooper moves down the screen.
+                                As for the trooper movement, there is a very simple explanation for this.
+In our game world moving up actually means reducing the Y value of our sprite, as in our screen space Y increases down the screen.
+However, the control stick increases the amount of Y movement as you push up, Up = more Y.   So in matter of fact pushing up increases the amount of Y movement and hence our trooper moves down the screen.

-                                Simple answer to this, just flip the Y value when it moves, but as I am also a sucker for having things configurable (let the player decide on which is the right way, who knows some sucker may like it that way, no offence to those that do?), we will also add a configuration setting for this flipping.&nbsp; So first add the new configuration and it is default:
+                                Simple answer to this, just flip the Y value when it moves, but as I am also a sucker for having things configurable (let the player decide on which is the right way, who knows some sucker may like it that way, no offence to those that do?), we will also add a configuration setting for this flipping.
+So first add the new configuration and it is default:

-                                &nbsp;

                                 * * *

-                                &nbsp;

                                 ### Flipping the controls